techfort/PowerArray/README.md

 `PowerArray.numericSort`: sorts array (if array only contains integers), useful for utilizing `binarySearch`.
 Optional sorting function argument.

 `PowerArray.addhAndSort`: adds a new value and sorts the array automatically

+## Contribution

+Pull requests are more than welcome, just make sure to add a test in tests/test.js (and that it passes it obviously).